BananaAcid/ai-operator/README.md

 ## Shell arguments
 ```
-baio [-vhdmtqseucr] ["prompt string"]
+baio [-vhdmtaqseucr] ["prompt string"]

   -v, --version
   -h, -?, --help

-  -d, --driver <api-driver>        select driver (ollama, openai, googleai)
+  -d, --driver <api-driver>    select a driver (ollama, openai, googleai)
-  -m, --model <model-name>         select model
+  -m, --model <model-name>     select a model
-  -t, --temp <float>               temperature e.g. 0.7 (0 for model default)
+  -t, --temp <float>           set a temperature, e.g. 0.7 (0 for model default)

   -a, --agent <agent-name>     select an agent, a set of prompts for specific tasks
-  -a *, --agent *                  ask for agent with list, even if it would not
+  -a *, --agent *              ask for agent with a list, even if it would not

-  -q, --ask                        ask every setting again
+  -q, --ask                    reconfigure to ask everything again
       --no-ask                 ... to disable
   -s, --sysenv                 allow to use the complete system environment
       --no-sysenv              ... to disable
   -e, --end                    end promping if assumed done
       --no-end                 ... to disable

   -u, --update                 update user config (save config)
   -c, --config                 config only, do not prompt.

   -r, --reset                  reset (remove) config
   --reset-prompts              reset prompts only (use this after an update)

+  --open <config>              open the file in the default editor or the agents path (env, config, agents)

 Settings config path: ................../.baiorc